Job search strategies and skills can be categorized into three parts:

 As it turns out, there are diamonds in the rough!
 Use the search function to search for your profession, and you may encounter tweets from companies looking to employ someone like you.
 It’s worth a shot.

 Make a LinkedIn Account

 This is a must.
 Set up a LinkedIn account and tailor a well-worded outline of your career.
 Recruiters are using this network for professionals more and more frequently to find new talent.
-On LinkedIn, you can upload your resume, your friends and co-workers can endorse your skills, and they can also write letters of recommendation for you.
+You can add your resume to LinkedIn, plus your friends and co-workers can endorse your skills and write letters of recommendation for you.

 Employers can actually find your profile when searching for related keywords, meaning that simply by having a LinkedIn account you’re actually passively accruing job leads.

 You can’t argue with that kind of efficiency.

 Do you feel like your job search is unsuccessful because you’re lacking marketable skills?
 The Internet offers a generous range of gifts in the form of websites, that teach you valuable skills you’d normally have to pay tens of thousands of dollars for in structured college courses.

 Here are a few sites you can use to learn some skills, and beef up your resume:

 - Coursera: This site partners with Universities to offer courses ranging from computer science to biology.